Mars simulation crew 'return to Earth' after 365 days in isolation

 Fellow crewmember Christiane Heinicke added she was amazed she could draw water from the "little greenhouse construct" in their simulated environment.
 She said that the success of this experiment suggested that it might even be possible to use similar methods to get water on Mars, which is notorious for being completely dry.

-The University of Hawaii is currently recruiting for crewmembers to take part in its next two missions, scheduled to begin in 2017 and 2018.
+The University of Hawaii is currently recruiting for crew members to take part in its next two missions, scheduled to begin in 2017 and 2018.